carlitosalberto/pendulum_eliptic_calculation/README.md

-Software to caclulate the complete eliptic integral of first kind for pendulum in large-amplitude oascilations.
+Software to caclulate the complete elliptic integral of first kind for pendulum in large-amplitude oscilations.
 Be aware that the angle is half of the angle used in usual elliptic integrasl of first kind